 Ridgeland is a tiny village located in the state of Wisconsin.
 With a population of 263 people and just one neighborhood, Ridgeland is the 491st largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Ridgeland is generally considered to be a blue-collar town.
-43.43% of the Ridgeland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ridgeland is a blue-collar town, with 43.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ridgeland is a village of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Ridgeland who work in sales jobs (16.16%), office and administrative support (11.11%), and food service (8.08%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ridgeland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ridgeland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.